Mojitoapplemint/ObsidianNote/Computer Science/AI & TensorFlow/Reinforcement Learning/DES w. RL Paper/Decentralized Supervisory Control of Discrete Event Systems Based on Reinforcement Learning.md

 To determine the state of $SV_{i}$, a state estimate function $M^{s}_{i}:X\times \sum^{o*}_{i}\to 2^{X}$ is defined as
 $$M^{s}_{i}(t,u)=\left\{ x\in X\text{ | }\exists \text{ }v\in \sum*, M^{e}_{i}(v)=u, f(t, v)=x \right\}$$
-- This gives a set of states of the DES which is reachable from state $t$ vis string observed as $u$
+- This gives a set of states of the DES which is reachable from state $t$ via string observed as $u$

 Then, $g_{i}$ is described as
 $$g_{i}(s_{i}, \sigma)=\bigcup_{x\in S_{i}} M^{s}_{i}(x, \sigma)$$